Use These Couple Counseling Tips To Improve Your Life

 Couple counseling tips

-One of the most important things that you and your partner can do is to increase the intimacy that you feel for each other.
+One of the most significant things you and your partner can do is increase the intimacy you feel for each other.
 This means making sure that you and your partner spend time together doing the things that you enjoy.
+While many people think of intimacy in terms of physical intimacy, like cuddling and sex, there are several other types of intimacy to consider.

 This can help to increase your level of intimacy, and it will translate into some of the other aspects of intimacy that you and your partner want for your relationship.

-If the intimate moments that you spend with your partner are rare, here are some exercises that may help.
+If intimate moments with your partner are rare, here are some exercises that may help.

 • List five times that you felt close to your partner and then discuss with each other why those times were special.
-Don't worry if your partner's list is different to yours; just talking about the items on your lists will help you understand what makes your partner happy.
+Don't worry if your partner's list differs from yours; just talking about the items on your list will help you understand what makes your partner happy.

 Rawpixel